Endangered species: Endangered Species Act

-Being listed as an endangered species can have negative effect since it could make a species more desirable for collectors and poachers.
+Being listed as an endangered species can have an indirect negative effect since the perceived increase in rarity could make a species more desirable for collectors and poachers.
 This effect is potentially reducible, such as in China where commercially farmed turtles may be reducing some of the pressure to poach endangered species.

 Another problem with the listing of species is its effect of inciting the use of the "shoot, shovel, and shut-up" method of clearing endangered species from an area of land.
 Some landowners currently may perceive a diminution in value for their land after finding an endangered animal on it.
 They have allegedly opted to kill and bury the animals or destroy habitat silently.
 Thus removing the problem from their land, but at the same time further reducing the population of an endangered species.
 The effectiveness of the ESA– which coined the term "endangered species"– has been questioned by business advocacy groups and their publications but is nevertheless widely recognized by wildlife scientists who work with the species as an effective recovery tool.
-Nineteen species have been delisted and recovered and 93% of listed species in the northeastern United States have a recovering or stable population.
+Nineteen species have been delisted and recovered and 93% of listed species in the north eastern United States have a recovering or stable population.

 Currently, 1,556 endangered species are under protection by government law.
 This approximation, however, does not take into consideration the species threatened with endangerment that are not included under the protection of laws like the Endangered Species Act.
 According to NatureServe's global conservation status, approximately thirteen percent of vertebrates (excluding marine fish), seventeen percent of vascular plants, and six to eighteen percent of fungi are considered imperiled.
 Thus, in total, between seven and eighteen percent of the United States' known animals, fungi and plants are near extinction.
 This total is substantially more than the number of species protected in the United States under the Endangered Species Act.